 Intermediate-acting NMDA include vecuronium, rocuronium, and atracurium

 Long-acting NMDA–pancuronium, gallamine, and tubocurarine

-The administration of neuromuscular blocking agent is most effective via an intravenous or intramuscular route.
+The administration of neuromuscular blocking agents is most effective via an intravenous or intramuscular route.
 NMBAs are poorly absorbed if administered orally.
-The route of administration is dependent on the patient’s clinical condition, desired speed of action and duration of clinical effect.
+The route of administration is dependent on the patient’s clinical condition, desired speed of action, and duration of clinical effect.
 In most instances, NMBA administration is intravenous.
 Dose administration can be as boluses or continuous infusion.
-Continuous infusion is usually administered in the intensive care unit setting where prolonged paralysis might be necessary or in instances where surgical procedure will dictate a significant amount of time.
+Continuous infusion is usually administered in the intensive care unit setting where prolonged paralysis might be necessary or in instances where the surgical procedures will dictate a significant amount of time.

 The dosing scalar for NMBA is based on ideal body weight to prevent overdosing, prolonged and undesired paralysis.

 Underdosing NMBA can lead to inadequate paralysis.
 The recommendation is that adequate sedation and analgesia be provided before the administration of NMBA.

 NMBA has several adverse effects associated with its use.

 Succinylcholine administration correlates to a significant rise in serum potassium.
 Therefore, it is recommended to avoid the use of succinylcholine in patients with chronic renal disease, burn patients, patients with crush injuries, and rhabdomyolysis.
 Elevated potassium levels can lead to fatal arrhythmias.

 Succinylcholine is also associated with bradycardia especially in the pediatric population.
 The stimulation of the nicotinic receptor activates a muscarinic receptor that produces bradycardia.
 The effect can be blunted by administering atropine or glycopyrrolate.